 Whether you lead a huge organization or manage a small team, a large part of what you do revolves around building that dream team of super bright, highly successful people who have what it takes to put your team over the top.
-However, as the Chief Encouragement Officer, you often find yourself with an interesting dilemma: how do you instill in them the courage and motivation to realize their potential, without limiting their creativity, brilliance, and innovative nature?
+However, as the Chief Encouragement Officer, you often find yourself with an interesting dilemma: how do you instill in them the courage and motivation to realize their potential without limiting their passion and creativity, brilliance and innovative nature?

 This isn’t an easy task, nor is it a one size fits all formula for everyone on your team.
 Therefore, your only option is to tap into their genius, and the best way to encourage them to succeed is to stop doing the thinking for them.

-Here are some ways that you can inspire and encourage those you lead to perform at the optimal level—who knows, maybe during the process you’ll even give yourself the encouragement you need to achieve what you desire.
+Here are some ways to inspire and encourage those you lead to perform at the optimal level—who knows, maybe during the process, you’ll even give yourself the encouragement you need to achieve what you desire.

 Step Back In the Moment from Giving Answers